malgorithms/toffee/README.md

 #}
 ```

+Note that `print` outputs the raw variable, as Coffee would, while `#{}` neatly escapes for HTML.
+This is all customizable.
+More on that below.

 Nesting is both natural and advisable.
 In a `{: toffee :}` block,
 simply create another `{# coffee #}` block, and indentation is inferred.